-Why Does My Kid Want to Start a YouTube Channel?
+Why Does My Child Want to Start a YouTube Channel?

-Although YouTube prohibits kids under 13 from having their own account, many kids have risen to stardom with their own channels through their parents’ accounts.
-Kid influencers have shown they’re a force to be reckoned with, not only with the number of subscribers they have, but also with their yearly income.
+Although YouTube prohibits kids under 13 from having their own accounts, many have risen to stardom with their own channels through their parents’ accounts.
+Kid influencers have shown they’re a force to be reckoned with, not only with the number of subscribers they have but also with their yearly income.

-Common Sense Media advises parents that if their child is using their account, the parents should be doing all video uploading.
+Common Sense Media advises that if a child is using an adult’s account, that the parents should be doing all video uploading.
 This gives parents control of what’s being made public.
 There’s also an option to make videos private so only the people you invite to see your videos have access.

 It’s also suggested you talk to your kids about the content.
 Ask what types of things they want to feature.
 This is also the time when you should be talking about what’s appropriate and inappropriate to post online.
-If you don’t like the direction your child is heading, you may want to reconsider letting them have a channel.
+If you don’t like the direction your child is heading, you need to discuss with them why you think it’s inappropriate and possibly reconsider letting them have a channel.

 Common Sense Media also suggests doing a beta launch where you let a select group of friends and family see the channel.
 They can provide feedback and help make tweaks to the channel to avoid any unnecessary criticism and comments.

-It’s important to teach your teens to handle harsh feedback.
+It’s extremely important to teach your child or teenager to handle harsh feedback.
 We all know people can be brutal when they comment online.
-Knowing how to deal with harsh feedback is vital.
+Knowing how to deal with those kinds of criticisms is vital.

-If you decide it’s ok for your child to have a YouTube Channel, have an open conversation before your kids start recording and uploading their content to prevent any potential issues.
+Ultimately, communication between you and the child is key.
+If you decide it’s okay for them to have a YouTube channel, have an open conversation and set the ground rules before your kids start recording and uploading their content.
+This can help prevent potential issues down the line.